yuja/jj/docs/config.md

 - The repo settings.
 These can be edited with `jj config edit --repo` and are located in `.jj/repo/config.toml`.

+- The workspace settings.
+These can be edited with `jj config edit --workspace` and are located in `.jj/workspace-config.toml` in the workspace root.

 - Settings [specified in the command-line](#specifying-config-on-the-command-line).

 These are listed in the order they are loaded; the settings from earlier items